 Objective, Policy, or Land Use Zoning Ref.
-Summary of Objective or Policy BFF РНН S W A CF МА СН L Southern Network Project, the Northern Relief Road, the Western Relief Road and Urban Improvement Projects.
-LTP-T-P-3 Address the inadequate strategic road network serving the town, support the removal of non-strategic traffic from the town through strategic road projects, manage future traffic interventions to ensure reprioritizing from the private car to sustainable modes and protect the corridors and routes and acquire the lands necessary for new roads and road improvement projects. ? ?
-Chapter 21: Tow n Centre Strategy LTP-TC-0-1 To deliver a multi-functional, centrally-located regional transport hub for Letterkenny.
-LTP-TC-0-2 To create a dynamic, connected and accessible town centre, anchored by a centrally-located local transport hub, enabling transitional shift to public transport, walking and cycling.
-LTP-TC-0-3 Support urban regeneration projects in Upper and Lower Main Streets and Port and Pearse Roads and the incorporation of active travel measures into same.
-LTP-TC-P-1 Support sustainable transport interventions in the town centre and the development of a centrally located transport hub/interchange.
-LTP-TC-P-2 Support the development of the public realm/active travel routes within the town centre core and the development of the Swilly Way as identified in the Land Use Zoning Map Chapter 22: Public Transport Strategy LTP-PT-O-1 To deliver significantly enhanced public transport services and facilities for Letterkenny LTP-PT-P-1 Collaborate with the NTA and all other stakeholders to develop and provide an efficient, frequent, effective, and legible public transport bus services to serve the needs of the town.
-Connect origins and destinations throughout the town Support the bus priority infrastructure particularly in the town centre Provide new bus shelter infrastructure to include real time passenger information.
-LTP-PT-O-2 Support the provision of rail links between Letterkenny and Derry, and Letterkenny to Sligo.
+Summary of Objective or Policy BFF РНН S W A CF MA СН L LTP-T-P-73 Address the inadequate strategic road network serving the town, support the removal of non-strategic traffic from the town through strategic road projects, manage future traffic interventions to ensure reprioritizing from the private car to sustainable modes and protect the corridors and routes and acquire the lands necessary for new roads and road improvement projects. ? ?
+Chapter 21: Tow n Centre Strategy LTP-TC-O-1 To deliver a multi-functional, centrally-located regional transport hub for Letterkenny, Donegal and the wider region LTP-TC-O-2 To create a dynamic, connected and accessible town centre, anchored by a centrally-located local transport hub, served by a centre and town wide network of multi modal infrastructure providing for connectivity and enabling transitional shift to public transport, walking and cycling.
+LTP-TC-O-3 Support urban regeneration projects in Upper and Lower Main Streets and Port and Pearse Roads and the incorporation of active travel measures into same. development and implementation of the Letterkenny 2040 Regeneration strategy including all associated documents and plans including the recommendations listed in the Linkages and Public Space Action Plan.
+LTP-TC-P-1 Support sustainable transport interventions in the town centre as identified in the Letterkenny 2040 Regeneration strategy and Local Transport Plan including inter alia the delivery of the Linkages and Public space Action Plan LTP-TC-P-2 Support the development of the public realm/active travel routes within the town centre core and the development of the Swilly Way as identified in the Land Use Zoning Map.
+Chapter 22: Pub lic Transport Strategy LTP-PT-O-1 To deliver significantly enhanced public transport services and facilities for Letterkenny LTP-PT-P-1 Collaborate with the NTA and all other stakeholders to develop new services and the necessary physical interventions that enable the expansion of Letterkenny's public transport service and provide an efficient, frequent, effective, and legible public transport bus services to serve the needs of the town.
+Connect origins and destinations throughout the town Support the bus priority infrastructure particularly in the town centre

 Objective, Policy, or Land Use Zoning Ref.
-Summary of Objective or Policy BFF PHH S W A CF МА СН L LTP-PT-P-2 Support the provision of a Rail link between the Letterkenny and Derry and Letterkenny to Sligo; and to regionally support the reopening of the Western Rail Corridor from Athenry to Sligo, Not to protect the abandoned historic railways corridors within the Letterkenny Plan area boundary for strategic infrastructure provision (such as rail/road/greenway projects) or for recreational development.
-Total Effects of Plan Total Effects of the plan (including all objectives, policies and zonings)
+Summary of Objective or Policy BFF PHH S W A CF MA СН L Identify locations for Park and Share/Ride Hubs in Satellite Villages services by public transport routes Provide new supporting public transport infrastructure including bus stops Provide new bus shelter infrastructure to include real time passenger information. electric modes charger infrastructure, bicycle parking, and provision of electric bike/scooter hire.
+Support the delivery of proposed public transport intervention measures listed in Section 20.3.
+LTP-PT-O-2 Support the provision of rail links between Letterkenny and Derry, and Letterkenny to Sligo.
+LTP-PT-P-2 Support the provision of a Rail link between the Letterkenny and Derry and Letterkenny to Sligo; and to regionally support the reopening of the Western Rail Corridor from Athenry to Sligo, Not to protect the abandoned historic railways corridors within the Letterkenny Plan area boundary for strategic infrastructure provision (such as rail/road/greenway projects) or for recreational development.
+Total Effec cts of Plan Total Effects of the plan (including all objectives, policies and zonings)